ChainFront/vault-plugin-xrp/README.md

-# Vault Plugin: Stellar Secrets Backend
+# Vault Plugin: XRP Ledger Secrets Backend

 This is a backend secrets plugin to be used with Hashicorp Vault.
-This plugin manages secret keys for the Stellar blockchain platform.
+This plugin manages secret keys for the XRP Ledger blockchain platform.

 ## Usage